davesheinbein/PeriodicTableDatabase/README.md

 **Primary Key (PK):**

-- A primary key is a unique identifier for a record in a table.
-In the Elements table, the id column is the primary key.
-In the Properties table, the id column is the primary key.
-In the Types table, the id column is the primary key.
+**Definition:** A primary key is a unique identifier for a record in a table.
+It ensures that each record can be uniquely identified.
+Purpose: The primary key enforces entity integrity by ensuring that each record in the table is unique and not null.
+It is used to establish and enforce relationships between tables.

+**Usage in Tables:**

+- **Elements Table:** The id column is the primary key.
+It uniquely identifies each element in the periodic table.
+- **Properties Table:** The id column is the primary key.
+It uniquely identifies each set of properties associated with an element.
+  Types Table: The id column is the primary key.
+It uniquely identifies each type of element (e.g., metal, non-metal).

 **Foreign Key (FK):**

-- A foreign key is a field in one table that uniquely identifies a row of another table.
-In the Properties table, the element_id column is a foreign key that references the id column in the Elements table.
+**Definition:** A foreign key is a field (or collection of fields) in one table that uniquely identifies a row of another table.
+It establishes a link between the data in the two tables.

+**Purpose:** The foreign key enforces referential integrity by ensuring that the value in the foreign key column corresponds to a valid, existing value in the referenced primary key column.
+It is used to maintain the logical relationships between tables.

+**Usage in Tables:**

+- **Properties Table:** The element_id column is a foreign key that references the id column in the Elements table.
+This relationship ensures that each set of properties is associated with a valid element in the Elements table.

+**Benefits of Using Primary and Foreign Keys:**

+- **Data Integrity:** Ensures that the data is accurate and consistent across the database.
+- **Uniqueness:** Guarantees that each record can be uniquely identified.
+  Relationships: Establishes and maintains logical relationships between tables, enabling complex queries and data retrieval.
+- **Referential Integrity:** Prevents orphaned records and maintains the consistency of relationships between tables.
+- **Indexing:** Primary keys are automatically indexed, which improves the performance of queries involving the primary key.

+---

 ## Script Descriptions